SANDALBOYZ/SANDALBOYZ/src/pages/stories/test-story.md

       Shop the collection [here](https://beta.sandalboyz.com/products/bas).

+      SANDALBOYZ BE YOU is a new ongoing series where we work with people in our community to inspire confidence in individuality.
+The unique individuals we will be working with show that it’s okay to be different and that it’s okay to not fit in.

       Abbas Hamad, known by his stage name Bas, is a Sudanese-American rapper hailing from Queens, New York.
 He was born in Paris to Sudanese immigrant parents.
 His family moved to Qatar briefly before finally setting in New